-She continued her education by taking a midwifery course at La Maternité in Paris.
-While treating a sick child, she got a serious eye infection which made it necessary to remove her left eye.
-She had to give up her dream to become a surgeon.
-She never married, but she adopted an Irish orphan named Kitty Barry in 1856.
-She continued to be interested in women’s rights.
-She and Florence Nightingale were friends and talked about opening a hospital together.
-However, they had a disagreement because Florence wanted Elizabeth to train nurses rather than training female physicians.
+Elizabeth continued her education by taking a midwifery course at La Maternité in Paris.
+While treating a sick child, she got a serious eye infection, which made it necessary to remove her left eye.
+She was forced to give up her dream to become a surgeon.
+She never married, but she adopted an Irish orphan named Kitty Barry in 1856 and continued in her quest to help empower women.
+Elizabeth and Florence Nightingale become friends over the years and discussed opening a hospital together.
+Their plans, however, fell apart because Florence wanted Elizabeth to train nurses rather than train female physicians.

 In 1853, Elizabeth and Marie Zakrzewska, a German doctor, founded the New York Infirmary for Indigent Women and Children.
-During the Civil War, Elizabeth supported the North because of her support for abolition.
+During the Civil War, Elizabeth supported the North because of her abolitionist roots.
 She and her sister Emily, who had also become a doctor, worked as nurses during the war.
 The New York Infirmary worked with Dorothea Dix to train nurses for the Union.
 In 1874, Elizabeth helped start the London School of Medicine for Women.

-This pioneer for medical education for women overcame many social prejudices in order to become a doctor, and she made it possible for other women to follow in her footsteps.
-She died May 31, 1910 in Hastings, England.
+Elizabeth Blackwell was a pioneer for medical education for women who overcame many social prejudices in order to become a doctor.
+She made it possible for other women to follow in her footsteps.
+She died May 31, 1910, in Hastings, England.